WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Better dashboard and tools — WP Engine’s custom hosting dashboard offers a nicer experience than Bluehost and gives you access to tons of helpful tools, including multiple staging environments.

-• Dedicated WooCommerce hosting plans WP Engine offer specialized eCommerce hosting plans, which is great if you’re creating a WooCommerce store.
+• Dedicated WooCommerce hosting plans WP Engine offers specialized eCommerce hosting plans, which is great if you’re creating a WooCommerce store.

-• More helpful support — the quality of WP Engine’s support is better than Bluehost’s (though you need higher-tier plans to access phone support).
+• More helpful support — the quality of WP Engine’s support is better than Bluehost’s (although you need higher-tier plans to access phone support).

-• More expensive — the main downside of choosing WP Engine over Bluehost is that WP Engine cost more and you don’t get “unlimited resources”.
+• More expensive — the main downside of choosing WP Engine over Bluehost is WP Engine costs more and you don’t get ‘unlimited resources’.

 • No email hosting — you’ll need a separate email hosting service to create a custom email.